 Flat Cables Information

-Flat cables are used in computers for internal connections to peripherals.
+Flat cables are used in computers and other electrical and electronic products for internal connections.
 They consist of highly stranded, individually-insulated conductors that are laid parallel and then fused in a flat, flexible ribbon form.
 Flat cables are also referred to as ribbon cables or FFCs (flexible flat cables).

 Advantages of Flat Cables